Common Anxiety Medication Names and Their Uses

 • Escitalopram (Lexapro)

 SSRIs are often used for generalized anxiety disorder (GAD), panic disorder, and social anxiety disorder.
-SSRIs help regulate the brain’s chemical balance, which plays a key role in stabilizing mood and anxiety levels.
-By boosting serotonin, these medications can improve mood and reduce physical signs or symptoms of anxiety, such as a racing heart or muscle tension.
+By boosting serotonin, they can improve mood and relieve physical symptoms such as a racing heart or muscle tension.

-SNRIs are similar to SSRIs, but they also target norepinephrine, another brain chemical involved in stress and anxiety.
-These medications are especially helpful for those who don’t respond well to SSRIs.
+SNRIs target both serotonin and norepinephrine, which are involved in stress and anxiety.
+They are useful for individuals who don’t respond well to SSRIs.
 Common SNRIs include:

 • Venlafaxine (Effexor XR)